VENDIS — Sales Potential & Judgment · BD SELECT

 5

-Judgment is markedly uneven: excellent instincts in negotiation and closing (8/10) and solid targeting (7/10), against weak choices in first-contact discovery (3/10) and value presentation (3/10).
-The pattern mirrors the disposition profile: strong at the end of the funnel, exposed at the top.
-Training should target the first meeting, not the last.
+Judgment is uneven across the sales cycle.
+Alex scores high in negotiation and closing (8/10) and in targeting (7/10).
+He scores low in first-contact discovery (3/10) and in value presentation (3/10).
+This matches his personality profile: strong at the end of the funnel, exposed at the start.
+Training should focus on the first meeting, not the last.

 5